InPost/InPostValidationBundle/Resources/doc/index.md

 ## Installation

-### Step 1: Download FOSUserBundle using composer
+### Step 1: Download InPostValidationBundle using composer

-Add FOSUserBundle in your composer.json:
+Add InPostValidationBundle in your composer.json:

 ```js
 {